EU Procedures & Regulations

 In the EU, all food contact materials (FCMs) are regulated by the Food Contact Materials Regulation (EC 1935/2004).
 This regulation establishes safety requirements for articles and materials intended to come in contact with food, including that they may not transfer substances to food which change the composition, endanger human health and/or change the taste and smell of food.
 Specific migration limits have been set for certain substances.

 The FCMs Regulation is currently under revision, which is expected to address the perceived lack of prioritisation of the most hazardous substances, among other aspects.
-The Commission is expected to publish the revised Regulation in 2023.
 The revision of the Regulation will not have an immediate impact on silicone products.

 Latest